bottlin-rnbclub/snake-ladder-master/README.md

 4. With each roll the grid gets updated with an updated score the goal.

 5. The first person to reach the end will be declared as a winner

-# technical task:

-Create a game in which players can control cats, but not with regular buttons, but remotely - via a Telegram bot.

-The game server videos will have a flask application with a database.

-The Telegram bot will perform the actions of the game server user via API.

-The pgzero application will receive information from the game server via API and draw cats and coins in the right places.
-Cats move around a field with conditional cells measuring 32x32 pixels.